-Prior to about a decade ago, whether or not to upload your screenplay to an online service like Inktip, or a forum, paid or otherwise, was a decision that no screenwriter had to make.
+Not long ago the question of whether or not to upload your screenplay to an online service like Inktip or Blacklist, or a forum, paid or otherwise, was a decision that no screenwriter had to make.
 There simply was no point to do so, other than for us to share our work via email or in discussion boards, should we be so bold.

-But now, uploading our screenplay to a website is a matter of course.
-We send PDFs to script contests, to script coverage companies like mine for feedback, to agents and producers directly sometimes, and to companies which promise the potential of exposure and the potential of access — companies like Inktip and The Black List.
-This new type of web-Hollywood hybrid — the screenplay directory — has become, in essence, the new middle man in the spec script trade; Inktip and Black List are the new gatekeepers, plopped down, perhaps too conveniently, in front of what used to be, and which still are, the old gatekeepers — that is, the first readers at studios, production companies, and agencies.
+This new type of web-Hollywood hybrid — the screenplay directory — has become, in essence, the new middle man in the spec script trade; Inktip and The Black List have somehow convinced scores of new writers that they’re the new gatekeepers, by claiming to be a fast track to the real gatekeepers — that is, the first readers at studios, production companies, and agencies.

 So what’s a screenwriter to do?
-Pay the “new gatekeepers” like the Black List and Inktip in hopes of getting her script read by one of the gatekeepers they’re standing in front of?
+Pay the “new gatekeepers” like the Black List and Inktip in hopes of getting her script read by one of these services?
 It would seem so, if you’re not paying attention to the real world — the world beyond your mouse and screen.

 Is getting your screenplay out onto the web a bad thing?
 Not necessarily.
-From where I sit, there is some utility to be gleaned in doing so, but that utility is limited, and it pales in comparison to the method I can whole-heartedly recommend, which I’ll describe towards the end of this article.
+In my view, there is some utility to be gleaned in doing so, but that utility is limited, and it pales in comparison to the method I can whole-heartedly recommend, which I’ll describe towards the end of this article.

 But first, I’ll share some tips on keeping your ideas safe and your intellectual property protected when sending your screenplay out into the wild west of the internet or to any script directory or service that promises the potential of exposure.